-Opioids include substances that can be used for relief from pain in patients undergoing surgery or those suffering from terminal illnesses like cancer because they cause less nausea than other types of medicine would while relieving additional symptoms.
+Opioids include substances that can be used to relieve pain in patients undergoing surgery or those suffering from terminal illnesses like cancer because they cause less nausea than other types of medicine while relieving additional symptoms.

 The Power Of Opioids

-People who become dependent on, or addicted to one particular opiate or opioid drug may find that switching them can help maintain their addiction.
-A person’s tolerance for drugs will go down if he/she substitutes another type of medication.
+People who become dependent on or addicted to one particular opiate or opioid drug may find that switching them can help maintain their addiction.
+A person’s drug tolerance will decrease if he/she substitutes another type of medication.

-Although, this isn’t true with heroin since it has a much higher potential for becoming habit-forming than prescription pain relievers do.
-Many people who become addicted substitute other types of medications after running out of these prescriptions due to lack of both availability and cost.
-No matter what substances you abuse there are risks involved.
+However, this isn’t true with heroin since it has a much higher potential for becoming habit-forming than prescription pain relievers.
+Many people who become addicted substitute other types of medications after running out of these prescriptions due to a lack of both availability and cost.
+No matter what substances you abuse, there are risk factors involved.

 Doctors often prescribe opioids to relieve chronic pain.
-However, it’s important for patients who have been prescribed these drugs and their doctors to understand that there is a risk of addiction even if they don’t misuse or abuse pharmaceuticals can lead people into heroin use because the rush associated with using them makes up for any difficulty in getting an effect from less powerful illegal alternatives like cocaine or marijuana.
+However, patients who have been prescribed these drugs and their doctors need to understand that there is a risk of addiction even if they don’t misuse or abuse pharmaceuticals.
+It can lead people into heroin use because the rush associated with using them makes up for any difficulty getting an effect from less powerful illegal alternatives like cocaine or marijuana.

 Central Nervous System Depressants

 These include benzodiazepines, such as Valium and Xanax, which doctors commonly prescribe for anxiety or insomnia.
 Barbiturates, such as medications containing phenobarbital, are another example of prescription depressants.
-Often, people abuse these drugs by combining them with alcohol or with opioids.
+People often abuse these drugs by combining them with alcohol or opioids.

-In contrast to depressants, stimulants speed up the activity of the nervous system.
+In contrast to depressants, stimulants speed up the nervous system’s activity.
 They cause an elevation in heart rate, body temperature, and breathing.
 Examples of prescription stimulants include Ritalin and Adderall.
 Heart attacks and seizures are among the major risks of abusing these drugs.

 Signs Of Prescription Drug Abuse

-When people begin abusing prescription drugs, their behavior typically changes in noticeable ways.
-In some cases, however, the initial signs of drug abuse remain subtle.
+When people begin abusing prescription drugs, their behavior changes noticeably.
+However, the initial signs of drug abuse remain subtle in some cases.
 It’s sometimes hard to distinguish between signs of drug abuse and situations where people haven’t received an effective prescription for their medical issues.
-People may be visiting multiple doctors because they genuinely need better treatment.
+People may be visiting multiple doctors because they genuinely need better treatment programs.

 Seeking More Of A Drug

 However, certain behaviors are warning signs of drug abuse.
 People abusing prescription drugs may demand frequent refills.
-They may pretend to lose a prescription in the hopes that a doctor will write another one.
+They may pretend to lose a prescription, hoping a doctor will write another one.
 Also, they often ignore instructions on dosage and other safe practices.

 In some situations, people resort to faking symptoms.
 Or they continue claiming to need a drug even after they’ve healed from their medical problems.
 Other times, people attempt to obtain drugs without a legal prescription.
 They forge or steal prescriptions, steal or ask for medications from relatives and friends, or rely on a dealer who sells prescription drugs illegally.